JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 need to persist data between person logins.
 For example script can have enrollment and authentication flows.
 And after enrollment it needs to store data into user entry for later use in authentication flow.
-In order to search by enrolled authenticator there is another multi-valued attribute `jansExtUid`.
+To search by enrolled authenticator there is another multi-valued attribute `jansExtUid`.
 This attribute has default DB index to quick search.
 Both attributes is recommended to use In Jans since 1.1.1 version for better compatibility in future.